-Suspension refers to an exclusion from school for a specific period of time short of permanent exclusion.
+- Detention - Detention is an assigned before-school and/or after-school period, during which student activity is closely monitored and severely restricted.
+Students are expected to be quiet during the entire detention period and to work exclusively on assigned tasks. - Academic Reassignment - In-school suspension is a structured disciplinary action in which a student is isolated or removed from regular classroom activities, but is not dismissed from the school setting.
+The principal/ designee may assign students to the in-school suspension program for a reasonable and specified period of time. - Suspension - Suspension refers to an exclusion from school for a specific period of time short of permanent exclusion.
 Building principals are authorized to suspend students for periods of time not to exceed ten (10) school days for violation of District regulations.
 Building principals may also recommend extensions of suspension for periods of time up to 180 school days by the Superintendent.
 The Superintendent of schools may suspend students for periods up to 180 school days and recommend longer suspensions and expulsions to the Board of Education.
-Only the Board may impose suspensions in excess of 180 school days o The term "expulsion" refers to permanent exclusion from school.
+Only the Board may impose suspensions in excess of 180 school days - Expulsion - The term "expulsion" refers to permanent exclusion from school.